-Items Optional or required Branding How to acquire Regular school uniform Royal blue cardigan/jumper/sweatshirt Required optional Branded sweatshirt available from school second-hand from second sweatshirt or complete bought from regular ol supplier or chool office. ardigan can be White shirt School tie Black/Grey skirt Pinafore dress Blue and white summer dress/playsuit Grey Trousers Grey tailored shorts White/grey/black socks or tights Required Not available Ties can be purchased from our suppliers, everything else can be bought from regular retailers.
+Items Optional or required Branding How to acquire Regular school uniform Royal blue cardigan/jumper/sweatshirt Required optional Branded sweatshirt and cardigan available from school supplier or second-hand from school office.
+Plain sweatshirt or cardigan can be bought from regular retailers.
+White shirt School tie Black/Grey skirt Pinafore dress Blue and white summer dress/playsuit Grey Trousers Grey tailored shorts White/grey/black socks or tights Required Not available Ties can be purchased from our suppliers, everything else can be bought from regular retailers.
 Black shoes Required Not available

-Baseball cap or hat Optional Optional

-PE kit

-Indoor Lessons Plain Black or blue Shorts, Plain white T-shirts or plain T-shirts in the colour of the pupil's team Pumps Outdoor Lessons As above, but with long sleeved sweatshirt or tracksuit for when the weather is cold.
+Baseball cap or hat Optional Optional PE kit Indoor Lessons Plain Black or blue Shorts, Plain white T-shirts or plain T-shirts in the colour of the pupil's team Pumps Outdoor Lessons As above, but with long sleeved sweatshirt or tracksuit for when the weather is cold.
 Trainers may be worn.
-Swimming Children require either a one piece swimming costume/swimming trunks.
+Swimming Children require either a one piece swimming trunks.
 Swimming cap A towel.
-Children are not allowed in the pool if they are wearing Required Optional From regular clothing retailers
+Children are not allowed in the pool if they are wearing earrings Required Optional From regular clothing retailers Accessories School book bag Required Required Available free from school on entry School Drawstring PE Bag Required Required Available free from school on entry

-earrings

-Accessories

-School book bag Required Required Available free from school on entry

-School Drawstring PE Bag Required Required Available free from school on entry